DannieBGoode/opensx70/_pages/about.md

 ![Fire image]({{site.url}}/{{site.baseurl}}img/about/FrankenSX70-pics-03.jpg)

 So I figured I could design the board myself (How hard can it be?)
-So I started with the great Fritzing software
+So I started with the great [Fritzing software](http://fritzing.org/home/)

 ![Fire image]({{site.url}}/{{site.baseurl}}img/about/Fritzing_openSX70.jpg)
+The openSX70 pcb as a work-in-progress in Fritzing.

 But then I found out that the professional EAGLE CAD could be used free so a switch to it and kept with design.